Bernardo-MG/sphinx-docs-theme/docs/source/configuration.rst

 ============== =================================================================== =======
 Variable       Usage                                                               Example
 ============== =================================================================== =======
-years          The years range in which the project was published, as a string     '2014-2015' publish_date   Date in which the Sphinx-created page has been published            datetime.datetime.now().date() license_name   Name of the license under which the project has been released       'MIT' license_url    URL for the license                                                 'http://www.opensource.org/licenses/mit-license.php'
+years          The years range in which the project was published, as a string     2014-2015 publish_date   Date in which the Sphinx-created page has been published            datetime.datetime.now().date() license_name   Name of the license under which the project has been released       MIT license_url    URL for the license                                                 http://www.opensource.org/licenses/mit-license.php
 ============== =================================================================== =======

 -----------------